Most of my sparetime coding projects are based on, more or less, Demoscene related projects.

 Left-click to start a connection, right-click to change the value.

+Each input is color coded and only nodes with the same type of input can be connected.
+BLUE, a texture object.
 ORANGE, any kind of selector which can be represented by a single integer.
 In this image it's the width and height of the texture, all power of 2 between 2 and 8192.
+GREEN, an integer.
+Each node defines it's max and min value.
+All inputs are clamped.
+RED, a floating-point number.
+Each node defines it's max and min value.
+All inputs are clamped.
+PURPLE, a color in RGBA.

 When hovering over any input the current input is shown.